y-kent/DEMO/README.md

 ### 6. 🤖 Talk to the AI Consultant

 - On the Dashboard, find the **AI Chat panel**.
-- Type anything you're feeling — the AI responds conversationally, like a supportive friend.
+- Type anything you're feeling, the AI responds conversationally, like a supportive friend.
 - It will ask follow-up questions to help you process your emotions further.
 - Click **Send** or press **Enter** to chat.